 These amenities range greatly in size and scope, from a fitness center or a pool to an indoor basketball court or a golf simulator.
 In your apartment, you can look for features like floor-to-ceiling windows and modern finishes.

-If you value new amenities, and would enjoy having more than just the basics, a new development may be right for you.
+If you value new amenities, then a new development may be right for you.

 If you choose to move to a new development in West Campus, you get to be a part of the first group to live in that apartment complex.

-You get to be the first person to take a shower in your bathroom and sleep in your bedroom.
-The entire building is brand new, so you are one of the first people to use the community amenities.
+The entire building is brand new, so you are one of the first people to use the communal spaces and amenities.
 Your new apartment will offer a sense of novelty, as you are the first person to call the space home.
 If you’re looking for this sense of novelty, moving into a new building may be the best option for you.

 While a new development may offer newer amenities and novelty, these things often come at a higher price point.
 The typical cost of student housing near UT Austin tends to range from approximately $800 to $2,000 depending on a variety of factors.